SoftwareAG/cumulocity-modbus-demo/README.md

 ## Device Protocol

 The Modbus server sends random integer measurements via the holding register from Bit 0 to Bit 16.
 To read these values with the agent and send them as measurements to Cumulocity, the agent must be remotely configured in Cumulocity.
+This conecpt is called Cloud Fieldbus.
+You can find additional infos about that in the [Cumulocity IoT documentation](https://cumulocity.com/guides/protocol-integration/overview/)

 New fieldbus device protocols can be created in the Device protocols page which is opened from the Device types menu in the navigator.
 Create a new Modbus device protocol and configure it, as shown below: